apache/causeway-site/content/reference/services/auditing-service.md

         ...
     }

-As an alternative to annotating every object with `@Auditing`, alternatively this can be configured as the default.

-To treat every object as audited, add the following to `isis.properties`:
+As an alternative to annotating every object with `@Audited`, alternatively this can be configured as the default.
+Add the following to `isis.properties`:

     isis.services.audit.objects=all

 To prevent an object from being audited (even if globally enabled), use the `@Audited` annotation with the `disabled` attribute:

     @Audited(disabled=true)
     public class NotAuditedObject { ... }